-Language Assistants should be included in the employer's insurance policy for public and professional liability.
+Language assistants should be included in the employer's insurance policy for public and professional liability.
 Check this with your host institution/local authority.
+This is to enable assistants to claim compensation if they are injured as a result of the school/local authority's negligence and to cover compensation claims from a third party in case assistants cause loss, injury or damage to a third party whilst carrying out the role.